Name of Head of Department

-Pupils in Years 7 follow courses in Multi Skill, Gymnastics, Dance, Games, Athletics and Rounders in line with the National Curriculum.
+Students in Year 7 follow courses in Multi Skill, Gymnastics, Fitness, Dance, Games, Football, Athletics and Rounders in line with the National Curriculum.
 In addition, they are encouraged to participate in extra-curricular activities.

-Pupils in Year 8 follow courses in Games, Dance, Gymnastics and Athletics.
+Students in Year 8 follow courses in Games, Orienteering, Fitness, Table Tennis, Gymnastics, Badminton and Athletics.
 In addition they are encouraged to participate in extra-curricular activities which can be selected from a wide programme of team activities and clubs.

 Key stage 4 (Year 9, 10 and 11)

-When our students progress into Y10, they opt into a ‘pathway’ from choices of ‘Competitive Team Performance’ (Games), ‘Competitive Individual Performance’ (Leisure) or ‘Participation and Healthy Lifestyles’ (Combined), and both Sport and Dance leadership.
-The activities the students experience are reflective of the pathway they have chosen, and they follow this pathway for the entire year in both their core PE lessons.
+When our students progress into Y10, they opt into a ‘pathway’ from PE with includes a range of competitive, Leisure, Team and Individual activities that the students rotate around.
+Both Sport and Dance leadership are also on offer.
 In Year 11 we have five options for the students to select from and they change each half term, these include; Dance, Trampolining, Swimming, Badminton, Multi Sports, Dodgeball and Fitness.

 With the support of many teaching staff and outside